ambroisemaupate/docker-server-env/README.md

       FTP_PATH: /home/example/backups/site
 ```

-Test if your credentials are valid: `docker-compose --no-deps --force-recreate up backup backup_cleanup`.
+Test if your credentials are valid: `docker-compose run --rm --no-deps backup && docker-compose run --rm --no-deps backup_cleanup`.
 This should launch the 2 services cleaning up older backups and
 creating new ones.
 One for your files stored in `/var/www/html` (check that you are using your main service volumes here), and a second one for your database dump.

 ℹ️ *You can use a `.env` file in your project path to avoid typing FTP and DB credential twice.*